ICONICS and Mitsubishi Electric GENESIS64 Products

 3.2.1 Out-of-bounds Write CWE-787

-This vulnerability allows remote attackers to execute arbitrary code on affected installations of Fuji Electric Monitouch V-SFT.
+This vulnerability allows remote attackers to execute arbitrary code on affected installations of Fuji Electric Tellus Lite.
 User interaction is required to exploit this vulnerability in that the target must visit a malicious page or open a malicious file.
-The specific flaw exists within the parsing of V10 files.
-The issue results from the lack of proper validation of the length of user-supplied data prior to copying it to a stack-based buffer.
+The specific flaw exists within the parsing of V8 files in the V-Simulator 5 component.
+The issue results from the lack of proper validation of the length of user-supplied data prior to copying it to a fixed-length stack-based buffer.
 An attacker can leverage this vulnerability to execute code in the context of the current process.

 3.2.2 Out-of-bounds Write CWE-787

-This vulnerability allows remote attackers to execute arbitrary code on affected installations of Fuji Electric Monitouch V-SFT.
+This vulnerability allows remote attackers to execute arbitrary code on affected installations of Fuji Electric Tellus Lite.
 User interaction is required to exploit this vulnerability in that the target must visit a malicious page or open a malicious file.
-The specific flaw exists within the parsing of V10 files.
-The issue results from the lack of proper validation of the length of user-supplied data prior to copying it to a stack-based buffer.
+The specific flaw exists within the parsing of V8 files in the V-Simulator 5 component.
+The issue results from the lack of proper validation of the length of user-supplied data prior to copying it to a fixed-length stack-based buffer.
 An attacker can leverage this vulnerability to execute code in the context of the current process.

 3.2.3 Out-of-bounds Write CWE-787

-This vulnerability allows remote attackers to execute arbitrary code on affected installations of Fuji Electric Monitouch V-SFT.
+This vulnerability allows remote attackers to execute arbitrary code on affected installations of Fuji Electric Tellus Lite.
 User interaction is required to exploit this vulnerability in that the target must visit a malicious page or open a malicious file.
-The specific flaw exists within the parsing of V10 files.
-The issue results from the lack of proper validation of the length of user-supplied data prior to copying it to a stack-based buffer.
+The specific flaw exists within the parsing of V8 files in the V-Simulator 5 component.
+The issue results from the lack of proper validation of user-supplied data, which can result in a write past the end of an allocated data structure.
 An attacker can leverage this vulnerability to execute code in the context of the current process.

 3.2.4 Out-of-bounds Write CWE-787